Amzani/apidesk-sdk-test-def/docs/sdks/users/README.md

 ## get

-The `usersOne` operation allows developers to fetch detailed information about a specific user from the CRM system using their unique ID.
-This operation is crucial for applications that need to display or process user-specific data.
+The 'usersOne' operation allows developers to fetch detailed information about a specific user in the CRM system by using their unique ID.
+This GET request requires the 'id' parameter in the path to specify the user record to retrieve.
+Additionally, headers such as 'x-apideck-consumer-id' and 'x-apideck-app-id' are mandatory for authentication and routing purposes.
+Optionally, the 'x-apideck-service-id' header can be used to target a specific service integration, and query parameters like 'raw' and 'fields' can be utilized to customize the response.
+The response is typically a JSON object containing the user's details, facilitating seamless integration and data retrieval for CRM applications.

-### Key Parameters:
-- **id (path)**: The unique identifier of the user whose details are being retrieved.
-This parameter is mandatory.
-- **x-apideck-consumer-id (header)**: Required header specifying the consumer ID for data retrieval.
-- **x-apideck-app-id (header)**: Required header indicating the Unify application ID.
-- **x-apideck-service-id (header)**: Optional header to specify the service ID when multiple integrations are active.
-- **raw (query)**: Optional parameter to include raw response data, useful for debugging.
-- **fields (query)**: Optional parameter to specify which fields to include in the response, using a comma-separated string.
-Supports nested properties with dot notation.

-### Response Behavior:
-The operation returns a JSON object containing the user's details, including all available fields unless specified otherwise by the `fields` parameter.
-The response is typically a 200 status code, indicating successful retrieval of the user data.

 ### Example Usage